JeffAbneyTurn/Ready-monorepo-test-solito/readme.md

 The Readme below comes directly from the Solito example project.
 This repo started with that example project and I added tailwind to test functionality.
 I also added ngrok in dev dependencies to allow us to use the "tunnel" connection type in expo.

+When adding a RN modulve/library, be sure to update apps/next/next.config.js, adding the module to the array in the withTM plugin.

 # Blank Solito Example Monorepo 🕴

 ```sh